miker704/Strife/patches.md

+# PATCH NOTES

+## PATCH NOTES v3.00 - 2/24/2023 - 3/3/2023

+## Major Changes and Fixes

+    - Major overall to the apps routing system introduces a '/$' url in front of most protected routes leaving auth routes to login, register, and splash (home) pages to remain the default '/', modal pages still use the default '/' this is done due to the fact the the new CORE Async System to work properly and not interfere with the default auth routes.
+The CORE should start running upon signing in and remain doing so no matter what regarless of route changes and page refreshes until a user logs out.
+    - Fixed Problem where CORE Cable interferes with the auth pages and stops the app when a user is signed out from visiting the splash (home), and register page. the core cable uses the same route url but though a protected route instead of an auth route checks if the user is signed in before running but the protected route redirects to the login page if the user is not signed in and since this occurs at the lowest route level it prevents the home/splash page from ever being accessed and redirects back to the login page even when physically adding thwe home url in the search bar and clicking enter still redirects to the login page due to the protected route over riding the auth routes due to the core cable being at the same level as the modal and auth routes.
+Visiting the register page and refreshing the page redirects back to the login page.
+This addressed by introducing another low level route.
+      The lowest level route is `/` which is reserved for auth routes and the model route the second lowest route is '/$' which is the dedicated route for the CORE to run and start running all routes for all routes starting with '/$'
+      this fix allows for all auth routes to be visited login, register, and splash. and refreshing on either splash or register does not redirect to login and remains on the same page as normal. this seperation of routes allows more elegant and conflictless flow of the CORE and the rest of the apps functionality '/' for modal and all auth routes
+      '/$' this route is available and accessed upon logging in and starts the CORE system to start running and prevents previous problems caused by placing the start of this system else where which caused backend routing problems and failed system starts until a refresh of the page is done after being signed in.
+      '/$/all_other_protected_routes' all other protected routes start with the '/$' url and the core cable of the app runs being able to touch all components if needed.

+### Glitches and bugs Addressed

+    - Fixed redux warning when a user deletes their $TR!F3 account:
+        - Addressed by Rails backend controller returning a render of show user when user no longer exists.
+Fixed by removing the render show

+    - Fixed an Issue where if a user logs out and without refreshing the page sign back in and clicking on a server immediately causes a crash due to a scenerio that causes the SystemUtils redux state remain empty of the $TR!F3 bots assets normally signing in this state becomes filled but when signing out clears this state and it remains cleared when logging in again without a page refresh despite serveral diifferent redux calls to initiate a rewrite to state for systemUtils it returns the default state of empty even though the $TR!F3 bots assests are hardcoded and passed as params to the reducer.
+        - Fixed by introducing a dedicated redux call to rewrite the state that is dispatched when signing in and visting the loading screen.
+This works in combination with the other redux calls to write to the systemutil state this dedicate redux action ensures that that state in overwritten
+        - hard coded systemUtils into preloaded state, testing if just a redux call on signin gives the same effect before removing it from preloaded state.

+    - Fixed an issue with uploading and previewing Profile banners:
+      - Issue is when a user uploads a banner and saves it changing the banner again to preview the new banner the option remove remains which when click removes the newly loaded image that is being preview and detaches the currently saved banner on the users account. attempting to select the image again without closing the modal to preview it upon loading does not render the image to be preview and clears the banner file and url from the state and prevents it from being rendered to be preview regardless of mutliple attempts to reselect the file, click on other files also gives a preview of gray screen. the option to save the image does appear however and the image can be saved.
+The normal changing of a users banner that has previously upload a banner of their own is done by removing the old banner and selecting a new one and saving it. or selecting the banner clicking remove and selecting it again inorder to obtain the save option to then upload it and save it to the account.
+      - Fixed by introducing a proper comparison of checking if the user does not have a custom banner to begin with if they do have one check the banner save on their account and compare it to the new banner they are previewing if the files dont match it removes the option to remove the banner and switch to the save option which then when click removes the old banner and saves the newly loaded one.
+The remove banner option renders by default if the user has uploaded their own banner already click it removes the image as normal and the users default banner will be used (based on users color tags).

+    - Fixed an issue with uploading and previewing Profile Avatars (problems and fixes are the same as the profile banners):
+      - Issue is when a user uploads a avatar and saves it changing the avatar again to preview the new avatar the option remove remains which when click removes the newly loaded image that is being preview and detaches the currently saved avatar on the users account. attempting to select the image again without closing the modal to preview it upon loading does not render the image to be preview and clears the avatar file and url from the state and prevents it from being rendered to be preview regardless of mutliple attempts to reselect the file, click on other files also gives a preview of gray screen. the option to save the image does appear however and the image can be saved.
+The normal changing of a users avatar that has previously upload a avatar of their own is done by removing the old avatar and selecting a new one and saving it. or selecting the avatar clicking remove and selecting it again inorder to obtain the save option to then upload it and save it to the account.
+      - Fixed by introducing a proper comparison of checking if the user does not have a custom avatar to begin with if they do have one check the avatar save on their account and compare it to the new avatar they are previewing if the files dont match it removes the option to remove the avatar and switch to the save option which then when click removes the old avatar and saves the newly loaded one.
+The remove avatar option renders by default if the user has uploaded their own avatar already click it removes the image as normal upon removal of the old avatar the users default avatar will be used (based on the users color tags).

+    - Fixed an issue where if a user is attempting to disable or delete their account but owns servers, if a user deletes their servers visitng the profile page and attempting to intiate the disable or delete account process the notification that they own servers still appears even though they clearly no longer own servers. this issue happens if there is no page refresh and the user immediately goes to the profile page to start disabling or deleting their account after deleting their last server.
+      - Issue caused by redux not resyncing the current users ownServers to be up to date causing the last server that was deleted to remain in the redux state till a page refresh or some redux action allows the resync of the current users data to become up to date and allow the user to delete their account.
+      - Fixed by allowing a dispatch call to rsync the currentuser when clicking the profile page/ clicking on disable or delete account.
+        (in testing)

+### UI and Cosmetic Fixes

+    - UI Fixes (Cosmetic):
+      - Changed the profile pages colors to a darker shade of gray to match that of discords properly.

+---

 New Patch - 10/3/2022 - 10/7/2022
     - ADDED WEBCALLS NOW WORK USING WEBRTC AND ACTION CABLE ICE CANIDATE POOL IS RESTRICTED TO 1 ON 1 CALLS ONLY FOR NOW